-If Jackson’s Ode offers an early idea of the potential of Linley’s voice, the young Thomas Linley’s cantata for her final public performance in March 1773, set to a text she herself had provided, surely confirmed not only her style but her sense of self and her willingness to perform that self in public.
+If Jackson’s Ode offers an early idea of the potential of Linley’s voice, the young Thomas Linley’s cantata for her final public performance in March 1773, set to a text she herself provided, surely confirmed not only her style but her sense of self and her willingness to perform that self in public.
 It is striking that Jackson’s and Tom Linley’s works mark out similar technical and – more interestingly – aesthetic territory, in which Elizabeth Linley’s dramatic flair is evident.
 Tom Linley favoured the highly angular lines found in Jackson’s Ode, as for example on the words ‘or in my bosom plunge the dart’ (in the aria, ‘If thy too cruel bow be bent’), suggesting that his sister’s vocal flexibility and range were particularly prized (Example 3).
 [Insert Example 3 near here] Linley’s increasing virtuosity was no doubt indicated by Tom Linley’s writing, as the previous section of this same aria shows (Example 4).
 [Insert Example 4 near here] But again, technique and virtuosity were largely placed at the service of the text.
 Aesthetically, it is striking that Linley’s own verse, as set by her brother (and elsewhere) exhibited the same elegiac tone that Jackson favoured, suggesting to the audience a poetic and emotional maturity to match her vocal command: ‘In yonder grove’ opens on a sombre scene, as ‘wretched Emma mourns her Harrold’s absence’ in a grove ‘where Cypress spreads its gloom’.
 Linley’s prominent invocation of the nightingale, first as sonic manifestation of gloomy retreats (also its role in Jackson’s Ode), then as evocation of romantic love, not only allowed her to demonstrate virtuosity – as was usual for singers invoking its tones.
 The nightingale (Philomel) also served as mirror of the singer’s own pensive and solitary connection with nature, and, through that naturalness, seems to guarantee a vulnerability and emotional authenticity that, in this age of sensibility, was a significant part of Linley’s appeal (Example 5).
 [Insert Example 5 near here]